ayust/alpha-guide/content/reference/fitting.md

 Stacking penalties apply to all bonuses to the same stat.
-For example, if you have an "EM Ward Field" shield hardener boosting your shield's EM resists, and an "Anti-EM Screen Reinforcer" rig also boosting your shield's EM resists, the rig would face stacking penalties.
-However, if it was instead an "Anti-Thermal Screen Reinforcer" rig to boost your Thermal resists, they would be improving different stats and would not be penalized.
+For example, if you have an "EM Ward Field" shield hardener boosting your shield's EM resists, and an "EM Shield Reinforcer" rig also boosting your shield's EM resists, the rig would face stacking penalties.
+However, if it was instead an "Thermal Shield Reinforcer" rig to boost your Thermal resists, they would be improving different stats and would not be penalized.

 Stacking penalties apply in the most favorable order to you: